TTLabs/EvaporateJS/README.md

 * **name**: _String_. the S3 ObjectName that the completed file will have
 * **file**: _File_. a reference to the file object

 The `.add()` method returns the internal EvaporateJS id of the upload to process.
 Use this id to abort or cancel an upload.
+If the file validation passes, this method returns an integer representing the file id, otherwise, it returns a string error message.

 `config` has a number of optional parameters: